doc4d/4d-web-studio/docs/design-webforms/styling.md

 :::

-This exports the [new style properties](#overriding-style-properties) of the element as a new local CSS class.
+This exports the [new style properties](#overriding-style-properties) of the element as a new local or shared CSS class.
 Now it appears as a choice in the Styles library and in the property list, and you can apply the class to other elements on your canvas.

+### Naming CSS classes

+If a shared css and a local css class have the same name:
+- in the Webform source, the shared css is placed first and the local one is placed in second
+- as a result, if one of them is applied to a component, they are both applied and some local css properties may override the shared ones.

 ### Editing a CSS class

-Once a local class is created, you can hover over it in the Styles Library and click the **Edit Class** button next to its name to edit the CSS directly.
+Once a local or shared class is created, you can hover over it in the Styles Library and click the **Edit Class** button next to its name to edit the CSS directly.
 The changes apply to all the components using this class.

 ## See also